Skip to content

 --enable_spawn_gating

-Intercept and analyze child processes.
+Intercept and analyze child processes that match the target application name.

 # Capture subprocess traffic